peixuan/peixuan/README.md

 $ hugo server
 ```

-Hugo 0.72.0 or later is required.
+Hugo Extended 0.105.0 or later is required.